KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-CoupleDays by wiesty](https://github.com/wiesty/MMM-CoupleDays)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-covid19 by 0m4r](https://github.com/0m4r/MMM-covid19)

-1. - W - package.json issue: No license field.
+1. `package.json` issue: No license field.
 2. Typo: Found 'Magic Mirror' in file `MMM-covid19.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.